deventw/auto-refresh/README.md

 **Options:**

+- `enabled?: boolean` - Whether to enable auto-refresh (default: true).
+Set to `false` to disable auto-refresh checking
 - `duration?: number` - Check interval in milliseconds (default: 2000)
 - `message?: string` - Custom message to show when update is detected
 - `checkUrl?: string` - Custom URL to fetch for checking updates (default: current page)